Sizzling and Sultry Weather This Afternoon

 Quad Cities, IA/IL -- ***A FIRST ALERT DAY remains in effect until 8 PM this evening for Extreme Heat and Humidity***

-We’ll start the day with a few showers and storms moving through our northern counties this morning, otherwise, it will be mostly sunny, hot and humid throughout the day, as highs soar into the upper 80′s to middle 90′s.
-Factor in the humidity and the heat index should rise into the triple digits.
+We started the day with a few showers and storms moving through our northern counties this morning, but that precipitation moved out quickly, leaving us with mostly sunny, hot and humid conditions through the rest of the day.
+Highs should soar into the upper 80′s to middle 90′s.
+Factor in the humidity and the heat index could rise well into the triple digits.
 We finally gain some relief on Sunday as a front moves through the region bringing showers, thunderstorms, and milder air.
 We’ll be back in the 80′s next week, with a few rain chances along the way.

 TODAY: Mostly sunny, hot and humid.
 High: 94°.
 Heat index: 100+.
 Wind: S 5-15+ mph.